-Saving the New Report Unit
+6.2.4 Saving the New Report Unit

 To submit a new report unit to the repository, click Submit on any page of the JasperReport wizard, from the Set Up page to the Customization page.
-You do not have to set options, which are not needed, such as Customization.
-When you click Submit, the server attempts to upload the JRXML report and its resources.
+You don't have to set options you don't need, such as Customization.
+When you click Submit, the server attempts to upload the report JRXML and its resources.
 If the upload is successful, a message appears at the top of the repository page, indicating that the report was saved.
-The report appears in the repository with the description that you entered on the Set Up page.
+The report appears in the repository with the description you entered on the Set Up page.
 To run the report and view the output, click its name, New Simple Report.